karenmajewicz/gbl-docs/docs/adding_mirador_viewer.md

-## Adding Mirador IIIF Manifest Viewer
+# Add Mirador IIIF Manifest Viewer

-### Mirador
+## What is Mirador?

 [Mirador](https://projectmirador.org/) is an open source IIIF image and IIIF manifest viewer.
 Core GeoBlacklight contributors have contributed significantly to Mirador.
+Learn more on the [Project Mirador website](https://projectmirador.org).

-### Install
+## Install

 Add the Mirador 3 javascript and stylesheet assets to your project.
 If you are using Yarn, you can just add mirador via: